What is MCP?

 - Per-session rate limits help prevent runaway tool loops

-- The MCP server is stateless and does not store customer data
+- The MCP server is stateless and does not store your customer data (subscribers, messages, exports)

 Known limitations